ModerRAS/SmartAIProxy/ENHANCEMENT_REQUIREMENTS.md

 ### 3.3 Cleanup User Stories

-#### 3.3.1 As a Maintainer, I want to remove the Go implementation
+#### 3.3.1 As a Maintainer, I want to remove the original implementation
-- **Story**: I want to remove the Go implementation after .NET version is complete
+- **Story**: I want to remove the original implementation after .NET version is complete
 - **Acceptance Criteria**:
-  - Go implementation files removed
+  - Original implementation files removed
-  - Go-specific dependencies removed
+  - Original-specific dependencies removed
   - Documentation updated to reflect .NET-only implementation
-  - No remaining references to Go version
+  - No remaining references to original version

 #### 3.3.2 As a Maintainer, I want clean repository structure
 - **Story**: I want a clean repository structure with only necessary files